Conformal gravity: light deflection revisited and the galactic rotation curve failure: Symmetries, Superpotential, and Conserved Quantities

+We thus find that the first solution again has $\ga=0$, as we argue based on conservation laws, whereas the second solution yields the mass parameter $m= \be \(1-\frac{3}{8}\be\ga\)$, which, to the best of our knowledge, has never been considered as a candidate to describe the Newtonian local mass.

+Our result also shows that the identification $m= \be \(1-3\be\ga\)$, that has been used in the literature to identify the GR Schwarzschild solution with the CG Schwarzschild-like solution, does not actually qualify as an appropriate choice.
+Below, we discuss the consequences of our result in the phenomenology of gravitational lensing.

-In GR, the absence of the source yields the Minkowski metric as the background metric.
-Unfortunately the background metric is unknown in CG, because of the ambiguity of the identification of the metric parameters with the source {physical} mass.
+In GR, the absence of the central source yields the Minkowski metric, or the AdS metric if we include a non-null cosmological constant $k$, as the background metric.
+Unfortunately the background metric is unknown in CG, because of the ambiguity of the identification of the metric parameters with the source's physical local mass.
 This crucial point has never been properly addressed in the literature as we do here, and it is the origin of most of the discrepancies among the investigations on the gravitational lensing phenomenology in CG.

-In the following section, we illustrate how looking for a zero point of the superpotential is a possible approach for a proper, formal definition of a background metric.
+In the following Section, we illustrate how looking for a zero point of the superpotential is a possible approach for a proper, formal definition of a background metric.
 However, this argument leads to derive that we must necessarily have $\ga=0$.